-The Holy Spirit ultimately leads the flow of the prayer session; however, remembering that God is a God of order, we lead united prayer in an organized manner.
-After a few instructions and introductory words, the prayer leader begins united prayer with adoration/ praise and then allows others to pray before moving to the themes of corporate confession, supplication, and thanksgiving.
-Here is a sample time breakdown:
+The Holy Spirit ultimately leads the flow of the prayer session; however, because God is a God of order, we try to lead united prayer in an organized manner.
+After a few instructions and introductory words, the prayer leader begins leading the group through four prayer themes.
+The following time breakdown is suggested for a one-hour prayer session, but feel free to rearrange the format/order as the Holy Spirit leads.